axnion/lnu-school-projects/README.md

 The nginx container need a bit more attention.
 First it listens on port 80 and 443 to catch both http and https requests.
 It's also linked to the app container to create a network connection between them.
 It also has a couple of volumes which we will use when configuring nginx.

 ### Enviroment file
 The enviroment file is places in the root folder of the project which we created earlier.
 Create a new files .env `touch ~/app/.env`.
-Then open it using you preferred text editor, in my case I will use vim `vim ~/app/.env`.
+Then open it using you preferred text editor `vim ~/app/.env`.
 Then add the following to the files and change all parts within <> to suit your application.

 ```
 REPO=<owner>/<repo>